DimitrieStoica/anotherstoic.github.io/vpc.md

 > `default route table` = initially only a single route: a local route that enables communication within the VPC.

+> for internate routable subnets Internet Gateways provide a route in the table 0.0.0.0/0

 ### Direct Connect ###
 - private dedicated connection between VPC and on prem